MikaBob/Recruitment-test/README.md

 Block name are quite self explaining, every child just fill or complete each block.

 There are 2 main pages.
 [User index](https://github.com/MikaBob/blexr/blob/main/src/View/User/index.html.twig) (admin only) and [Request index](https://github.com/MikaBob/blexr/blob/main/src/View/Request/index.html.twig).
 Both present the list of each entities in a table and both contain a modal window to edit or confirm some actions.

+# Bugs & improvements
+There are still somes bugs.
+Lack of time, not a priority, etc... you know the song :) for example spam clicking modal's buttons will send severals request before it the modal properly.

+With more time, I would have improve the front end.
+Put more colors, format date in the table, separate dealed request (archive) on another table, make more code refactoring and unit test and some more ^^

+Thank you for reading, I spend ~43h on it over 5 days <3